LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-07-DTLeftJoins2 copy.md

 Not seeing it?
 Then go here [download and install it](https://dotnet.microsoft.com/download), then use the same command to see if either `3.1.100` or `3.1.402` is listed.

-## Run new project ##

-Fire up the project with the command `dotnet watch run` and you should be able to navigate to the url that is listed in the terminal that ASP.NET Core is listening on.
-Click on it and make sure the template is functioning ok before continuing.

-If that all works then **_PLEASE DELETE_** your `global.json` file so we don't get versions confused.
-Also I suggest you terminate your watch using Ctrl + c.

 ## Update .csproj file ##

 Open `DTEditorLeftJoinSample.csproj` and add all these packages so it looks like this.
 And make sure you hit yes to restore assets else you can reopen the project again to do it.